 Launched in the fall of 2011, Project ARTstART recruits high school and college students as teachers and mentors.
 These “ARTstARTers” are trained as docents by college mentors to offer multi-visit arts appreciation lessons to elementary students in their classrooms and in local museum settings.
 ARTstARTers learn how to plan presentations that employ Visual Thinking Strategies (VTS) and interact with art educators, artists, curators, and students from The Claremont Colleges.

 ARTstART’s roster now totals over seventy Claremont High School students and eight college-age Lincoln Scholar interns that enable ARTstART to serve all 4-6th grade classes at Mountain View, Oakmont, Sumner, Sycamore and Vista del Valle elementary schools with student-planned and presented arts appreciation activities and field trips.
 In addition, ARTstARTers serve approximately 125 students a month with our AfterARTS Series of art-making workshops for students enrolled in CUSD Aftercare.
 Hundreds more children are served through community festivals and the free Family Day Sunday monthly ARTStation drop-in workshop at the Museum’s Depot location.

-An independent museum consultant with over 15 years’ work in the museum field, Rich Deely has worked as an educator in art, history, and science museums in New York, North Carolina, and California.
-Originally from New York City, Rich has BA degrees in both history and communications from the University of Notre Dame, and a master’s degree in Museum Education from Bank Street College of Education in Manhattan.
+An independent museum consultant with over twenty years’ work in the museum field, Rich Deely has worked as an educator in art, history, and science museums in New York, North Carolina, and California.
+Originally from New York City, Rich has BA degrees in both history and communications from the University of Notre Dame, and a Master’s degree in Museum Education from Bank Street College of Education in Manhattan.